oktadev/okta-blog/_source/_posts/2020-11-25-open-source-thankful.md

 author: lee-brandt
 by: advocate
 communities: [devops]
-description: "A list of five open source projects that the Dev Relations team likes."
+description: "A list of five open source projects that the Okta Developer Relations team is thankful for."
 tags: [oss]
 tweets:
 - "Here are five open source projects that we're thankful for."